JuliaAI/LearnAPI.jl/docs/src/anatomy_of_an_implementation.md

 ```

 The second argument of `predict` is always an instance of `KindOfProxy`, and will always
-be `TrueTarget()` in this case, as only literal values of the target (rather than, say
+be `LiteralTarget()` in this case, as only literal values of the target (rather than, say
 probabilistic predictions) are being supported.

 In some algorithms `predict` computes something of interest in addition to the target